Persona 5: Music

 The score was composed, performed, and produced by series sound director Shoji Meguro.
 Further contributions, among other general sound design, was handled by Toshiki Konishi, Kenichi Tsuchiya, Atsushi Kitajoh, and Ryota Kozuka; all of them having previously worked on the series as well.
 Meguro was given full creative freedom to work on the soundtrack and over a roughly three-year period produced about 80% of the total tracks.
-Seven tracks were performed in English by Lyn (Full Name: Lyn Inaizumi), a jazz and soul music singer.
+Seven tracks were performed in English by Lyn (Note: Lyn's full name is Lyn Inaizumi.), a jazz and soul music singer.
 Her first performance in a video game, Lyn claimed that the most difficult part of her contributions was performing a rap segment in the opening theme, "Wake Up, Get Up, Get Out There".
 The lyrics were written by Benjamin Franklin, while the ending song, "Hoshi To Bokura To", had lyrics written in Japanese by Shigeo Komori.

 To express the game's mood, Meguro incorporated strong acid jazz elements into the score.
 He also wanted to make the music sound more realistic than previous entries, aiming to match the visuals.
 Meguro also changed the way the music flowed when compared to the last two Persona games.
 Instead of the opening and ending themes being conglomerates of the overall score, he described the entire score as a single continuous work.
 A recurring musical element was described as a "do-la" syllable; the opening uses "so la re mi" on strings as a hook, which then leads into the "do-la" syllable for other tracks, including the normal battle theme.
 While he was creating the music, Meguro received positive comments from Hashino when he made early tracks created for an internal demo.

 A three-disc soundtrack was released in Japan by Mastard Records on January 17, 2017.
 Upon its debut, the album reached fifth on the Oricon charts with sales of over 29,000.
 The album features 110 tracks with commentary from the sound team, while the cover and liner note artwork were designed by Soejima.
 In addition to the soundtrack, a 19-track disc featuring a selection of the game's main themes, Persona 5: Sounds of the Rebellion, was released as part of the North American and European collector's edition bundle.
 The complete soundtrack later received a localized English release on iTunes on April 18, 2017, and on vinyl later that year by iam8bit.
+In December 2025, the game's score was performed in Japan at the "Persona 5 Special Big Band Concert," and will continue to be performed at the "Persona 5 Special Big Band Concert Asia Tour 2026".